Mike-Veilleux/Fusion360-Plugin-TabJoint-LivingHinge/README.md

-# Tab Joint & Living Hinge Generator
+# Fusion360 Tab Joint & Living Hinge Generator

 *A plugin for Autodesk's Fusion 360 CAD-CAM software.*

-As a Fusion 360 instructor, I quickly realized that there was a lot of time spent on creating tab joints and lining hinges.
+As a Fusion 360 instructor and a active maker, I realized the need for an automated tab joints and lining hinges generator.
 I wrote those two plugins to accelerate the process in the native environment.

+## Install

+This repository is the actual file and folder structure necessary for installation.
+Just copy the folder on your machine in the Fusion plugin folder and its done! for windows copy to:
+    C:\Users\Mike\Documents\Fusion 360\scripts

 Tab Joint transforms a sketchline into a male or female tab joint pattern where you can configure many characteristics.